Abandonment option: The option of terminating an investment earlier than originally planned.

 Adjusted present value (APV): The net present value analysis of an asset if financed solely by equity (present value of un-levered cash flows), plus the present value of any financing decisions (levered cash flows).
 In other words, the various tax shields provided by the deductibility of interest and the benefits of other investment tax credits are calculated separately.
-This analysis is often used for highly leveraged transactions such as a leverage buy-out.
+This analysis is often used for highly leveraged transactions such as a leveraged buy-out.

 Administrative pricing rules: IRS rules used to allocate income on export sales to a foreign sales corporation.

-Advance commitment: A promise to sell an asset before the seller has lined up purchase of the asset.
+Advance commitment: A promise to sell an asset before the seller has lined up a purchase of the asset.
 This seller can offset risk by purchasing a futures contract to fix the sales price.